tom-ludwig/AllInOrFold/README.md

 ~~~shell
 chmod +x ./mvnw
 ~~~
-I recommend not diving into details about Maven at the beginning.
-Instead, you can use just to build the project.
-It reads the repositories justfile which maps simplified commands to corresponding sensible Maven calls.

 With just installed, you can simply run this command to perform a build of this project and run all of its tests:
 ~~~shell